angr/angr.io/content/blog/java_angr.md

 * Many many more simprocedures to model the _HUGE_ Java SDK
 * ...

 _Contribution from the community is highly encouraged!
-Pull requests are very welcomed!_
+Pull requests are very welcome!_